jryans/gecko-dev/devtools/docs/backend/actor-hierarchy.md

    |-- WindowActor (window.js)
    |   Targets a single window, such as a browser window in Firefox, but it can
    |   be used to reach any window in the parent process.
+   |   Extends the abstract class BrowsingContextTargetActor.
    |   Returned by "getWindow" request to the root actor.
    |
    |-- ChromeActor (chrome.js)
    |   Targets all resources in the parent process of firefox
    |   (chrome documents, JSM, JS XPCOM, etc.).
+   |   Extends the abstract class BrowsingContextTargetActor.
    |   Returned by "getProcess" request without any argument.
    |
    |-- ChildProcessActor (child-process.js)